Free and Reduced-Price Meals

 Adult Lunch: $3.75

 - How can parents pay for meals?
-Cash payments may be sent in sealed envelopes labeled with student names and ID numbers.
+Cash payments may be sent in a sealed envelope labeled with student name and ID number.
 Online credit or debit card payments may also be made by going to www.MySchoolBucks.com and creating a student meal account.
 In order to do so, parents will need the student ID number and the school zip code.

 · In order to use the online prepayment service, a small convenience fee for each transaction will be assessed to cover the bank fees.
 The convenience fee is $1.95 per deposit transaction.
 Parents placing money into multiple meal accounts will only be assessed the $1.95 fee once per deposit transaction.Deer Park I.S.D. will not profit from the use of this site.